evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/12-component-catalog.md

 **Chapter 13 — Widget Catalog**

-This chapter defines the reusable dashboard widgets, analytical panels, KPI cards and AI insight modules used throughout the Coach Portal, including configuration, personalization, lifecycle and interaction patterns.
+This chapter defines the reusable dashboard widgets and information panels used throughout the Nutritionist Portal, including KPIs, analytics, AI insights, nutritional summaries and configurable workspace widgets.